Music Industry Networking – How To Do It Online (4 Easy Steps)

-I would always encourage people to reach out within the music industry.
-It is an important part of growing your network and your career.
+I would always encourage people to reach out and start networking in the music industry.
+It’s an important part of growing your network and your career.
 Below are 4 steps that I use to this day when I’m reaching out to people in the music industry.

-I’m talking about unsolicited email from people who either want to do an internship, want to work with me or sometimes just want me to give them all of my contacts and make their dreams come true.
+I’m talking about cold emails from people who either want an internship, want to work with me or just want me to give them all of my contacts and make their dreams come true.

-You cannot send blanket emails and expect any kind of response.
-The people you are emailing are incredibly busy and replying to unsolicited requests will be at the bottom of their to do list.
+You cannot send blanket cold emails and expect any kind of response.
+The music industry people you are emailing are incredibly busy and replying to unsolicited requests will be at the bottom of their to do list.
 This is relevant for all types of cold emails in any industry, not just music industry networking and music marketing.

-Now there is no rule book on how to approach people in the music industry, but you are better off sending five specific, relevant and well researched emails rather than fifty blanket emails.
+There is no rule book on how to network in the music industry, but you are better off sending five specific, relevant and well researched emails rather than fifty blanket emails.